kristofzerbe/kiko.io/source/_dynamic/feeds.md

   ## HTML Feed

-  As an alternative, that can be read by humans and machines, here are the posts (articles only) in the form of a microformat-based [h-feed](https://microformats.org/wiki/h-feed).
+  As an alternative, that can be read by humans and machines, here are the posts (articles with excerpt only) in the form of a microformat-based [h-feed](https://microformats.org/wiki/h-feed).

   <!-- TODO: Tag Plugins are not working here: see https://github.com/hexojs/hexo/issues/4713 ...
 Workaround: placeholder replacement in generator-dynamic-feeds.js
    -->